lucagemolotto/lucagemolotto.github.io/_pages/about.md

   - /about.html
 ---

-I am pre-doc Research Fellow at the University of Udine, Department of Mathematics, Computer Science and Physics.
+I am a pre-doc Research Fellow at the University of Udine, Department of Mathematics, Computer Science and Physics.

+I've studied for both my BSc and MSc at the University of Udine, where during my MSc I followed the Concurrent and Distributed Languages and Systems track, with a focus on formal methods and verification.

-I work on the [Brigantine](https://www.italy-croatia.eu/web/brigantine) project, which is part of the greater Interreg IT-HR cooperation programme.
-My involvement is in the software side, developing the data gathering layer of our autonomous catamaran but I have also a fairly hands-on approach with every aspect of the catamaran, from the engineering side to its use by the marine biologists.
+Currently, I work for the [Brigantine](https://www.italy-croatia.eu/web/brigantine) project, which is part of the greater Interreg IT-HR cooperation programme.
+My involvement is in the software side, developing the data gathering layer of our autonomous catamaran but I have also a fairly hands-on approach with every aspect of the catamaran, from the engineering side to its use by the marine biologists involved.

+======

 My main interests lie in Cyber-Physical and Distributed Systems, especially the development and application of formal methods in relation to them.

-======
+I'm currently working on a system for choreographic coordination of smart devices, in particular, swarms of drones.